-Reference Crop Evapotranspiration or ETo is defined as the rate of Evapotranspiration from an extended surface of 8-15 cm tall green grass cover of uniform height, actively growing, completely shading the ground, free from disease and not short of water.
+Reference Crop Evapotranspiration or ETo is defined as the rate of Evapotranspiration from an extended surface of 8- 15 cm tall green grass cover of uniform height, actively growing, completely shading the ground, free from disease and not short of water.
 The standard method of calculating ETo is revised Penman-Monteith equation.
 Using this method, ETo is calculated using data of temperature (maximum and minimum), wind speed, relative humidity and solar radiation.
 Solar radiations are calculated with the help of total bright sunshine hour data at a particular station.
 Sunshine duration recorders with sunshine cards are used for sunshine hours recording [11].

-During the crop season 2015, relative humidity remained normal, whereas, ETo remained normal to below normal during most of the growing period.
-Below normal EToduring vegetative stages of the crop did not produce any harmful effects on crop growth due to in time irrigation.
+During the crop season 2019, ETo remained below normal during most of the growing period.
+At emergence and flowering stages it remained above normal and water deficiency was fulfilled by in time irrigation.
 Overall soil and air moisture content was favorable for crop growth.